-In a way, we are the sum of our experiences and the perceptions people have around us.
-Through our families, our friends, our adversaries and our role models, we create an image of what we should be like, and struggle to fulfill those self-set expectations.
-In a perfect world, family helps us not just figure out who we are, who we want to be and who we don’t want to be, but it also helps us get through the toughest times by providing support when we need it, especially for those struggling through addiction treatment.
+In a way, we are the sum of our experiences and perceptions of people around us.
+Through our families, friends, adversaries, and role models, we create an image of what we should be like, and struggle to fulfill those self-set expectations.
+In a perfect world, the family helps us not just figure out who we are, who we want to be, and who we don’t want to be but also helps us get through the toughest times by providing support when we need it, especially for those struggling through addiction treatment.

-The reality is that in many cases of addiction, family involvement is deeply ingrained in the development of addiction.
+In many cases of addiction, family involvement is deeply ingrained in the development of addiction.
 Sometimes, parents and their children don’t understand each other – at other times, a particularly stressful family tragedy may have set the wheels in motion for a cascade of problems.
-And just as family often plays a role in addiction, family is vital in its treatment.
+And just as a family often plays a role in addiction, family is vital in its treatment.

-Addiction can come out of nowhere, or it can be part of a greater complex of psychological troubles, including depression and trauma.
-Regardless of how an addiction is formed, getting through addiction treatment alone is an incredible (and for some, impossible) task.
+Addiction can come out of nowhere or be part of a greater complex of psychological troubles, including depression and trauma.
+Regardless of how an addiction is formed, getting through addiction treatment alone is an incredible (and, for some, impossible) task.
 Not only are you fighting the cravings for drug use, but you must battle the early mood swings of recovery, the emotional rollercoaster of sobriety, and the feelings of guilt that often accompany addiction recovery.

 You’ll Have Close Support

-However, if your family understands your situation and does the research necessary to understand the effect it can have on you, then it can be a huge asset.
-By being around a supportive family, you will be surrounded by people who can help keep you motivated on days where all other motivation fails.
+However, if your family understands your situation and does the research necessary to understand its effect on you, it can be a huge asset.
+By being around a supportive family, you will be surrounded by people who can help keep you motivated on days when all other motivation fails.
 They can keep you on the straight edge in desperate moments when things are feeling incredibly hard.
 They can help you deal with emotional loads and relieve stress, and find solutions to nagging life problems.

-Addiction treatment is hard, and the pain of one family member can reflect across the rest of the family.
-Choosing to support your loved one in their recovery is not an easy choice, and the stress of helping someone maintain their sobriety through the hardest times can get to be a bit much at times.
-For that reason, it is important for families to work together not just to help one member, but help everyone stay sane.
+Addiction treatment is hard, and the pain of one family member can reflect on the rest of the family.
+Choosing to support your loved one in their recovery is not easy, and the stress of helping someone maintain sobriety through the hardest times can be a bit much at times.
+Therefore, it is important for families to work together not just to help one member but help everyone stay sane.

-Family therapy is a great option for families trying to help someone stay sober, without letting the stress of recovery tear them apart again.
-Through education, exercises in stress relief and therapeutic conversations, enabling behavior and codependency can be addressed and eliminated.
+Family therapy is a great option for families trying to help someone stay sober without letting the stress of recovery tear them apart.
+Education, stress relief exercises, and therapeutic conversations enable behavior and codependency to be addressed and eliminated.
 In some cases, addiction in the family can overshadow other existing or recent problems – family therapy can be a way to help identify and address these as well.

 An Opportunity To Fix Things

-Just as family is part of addiction treatment, families can also be enabling, toxic and codependent.
-One member’s behavior can affect the others, straining ties and creating the kind of stress that gives birth to anxieties, depression and other addictions.
+Just as the family is part of addiction treatment, families can also be enabling, toxic and codependent.
+One member’s behavior can affect the others, straining ties and creating the kind of stress that gives birth to anxieties, depression, and other addictions.

-The decision to tackle addiction treatment with your family may require some work on the family itself.
-Therapy options exist for individual members of the family to air out their worries and address misconceptions or misunderstandings.
-Group therapy, from family therapy to addiction meetings, can foster communication skills.
+The decision to tackle addiction treatment with your family may require work on the family itself.
+Therapy options exist for individual family members to air out their worries and address misconceptions or misunderstandings.
+Group therapy, including family therapy and addiction meetings, can foster communication skills.